madbaker/madbaker-blog/content/blog/2016-03-01-an-ode-to-my-thighs-how-two-prairie-folk-spent-the-day-in-lisbon/index.md

 Then it was a long, twisty, mostly downhill (unless I screwed up the directions) walk back to our flat.
 We decided to eat in so after we cooled off a bit we walked down to a nearby market for some vegetables and tried our best to get the oven to work.
 We got it figured out and made a nice, simple meal.
 And we only blew the main breaker once!

-{% imagePlaceholder "./images/steep-descent-sidewalk-lisbon.jpg", "View looking down a very steep sidewalk" %}
-_This isn't even the steepest alley.
-At least there's a railing!_
+{% imagePlaceholder "./images/steep-descent-sidewalk-lisbon.jpg", "View looking down a very steep sidewalk", "This isn't even the steepest alley.
+At least there's a railing!" %}

 Tip of the Day:  A huge thank you to our friend Deborah, who recommended we download the [maps.me](http://maps.me/en/home) app for our phones.
 I had a map of Portugal on the phone that I could access off-line.
 And it could route walking directions!
 It saved us in the Alfama.
 We never would've found the market and for sure we wouldn't have found the aqueducts without it.
 Thanks Deborah!